Code-Institute-Submissions/hawthorn_wine_co/README.md

 ### Project Purpose

-  **Build a website for a Wine Store**
+  **Build a website for an Online Wine Store**

 1. External user’s goal:
-   -Find wines to purchase
+     + Find wines to purchase
-   -Register for an account
+     * Register for an account

 2. Site owner's goal:
-   -Sell Wines
+   - Sell Wines
-   -Build brand aesthetic
+   - Build brand aesthetic
-   -Create a database of customers
+   - Create a database of customers

 ## User Experience (UX)